platformsh/platformsh-docs/src/configuration/app/variables.md

 ## Complex values

 The value for a variable may be more than just a string; it may also be a nested structure.
 If the variable is in the `env` namespace, it will be mapped to a Unix environment variable as a JSON string.
-If not, it will be included in the `PLATFORM_VARIABLES` environment variable as the native data type appropriate for the equivalent JSON structure.
+If not, it will be included in the `PLATFORM_VARIABLES` environment variable.

 For example, the following variable definitions: